nmstate/nmstate.github.io/devel/yaml_api.md

 ```

 The `libreswan` section, nmstate provides these properties:
  * `nm-auto-defaults`: Boolean.
-Please always explicitly set it to `false` for
+New in 2.2.56.
+Please always explicitly set it
-   aligning libreswan default values instead of NetworkManager default values.
+   to `false` for aligning libreswan default values instead of NetworkManager
+   default values.
 Default is true for backwards compatibility.
  * `ipsec-interface`: String 'yes' or 'no' or unsigned integer.
  * `authby`: Authentication method.
 Normally you don't need to set it.
  * `dpddelay`: Integer.